In cases of hardship, funding is available from a range of sources.

 |£37,000 - £42,600||£500|

 Because we use the same income data as the Cambridge Bursary Scheme, it is expected that these funds will be disbursed at some point in the Lent Term to those who qualify for them.
-Please note: you do not need to actively make a claim if you are awarded a Cambridge Bursary.
+Please note: you do not need to actively apply for a Catz Entrance Bursary if you have been awarded a Cambridge Bursary.

 It is expected that most of these bursaries will be awarded throughout students' three of four undergraduate years, but recipients should contact the college if their family's income changes dramatically over that time.